koren12122/legoProject/README.md

 # Lego Project

 ## description
-the progrram take image as input and return the same image, created by lego parts
+the program take image as input and return the same image, created by lego parts

 ## example
 input: